On the Poincar\'e's generating function and the symplectic mid-point rule: The Poincar e's Generating Function

-respectively.
-They corresponds to the matrices of the symplectic Euler schemes $B$ and $A$.
-We have proven the following: \begin{theorem} The family of Liouvillian forms (\ref{eqn:theta1}) renders the generalized implicit Euler method symplectic if and only if $\phi=0$ or $\phi=\pi/2$, equivalently if and only if it is one of the symplectic Euler schemes: A or B. \end{theorem}
+Elements of the family $\theta_\phi$ have the shape $\theta_\ominus = \pi_1^*\theta_1 - \pi_2^*\theta_2$ when the matrix $\bA_\phi$ is block diagonal, and it happens if and only if $\sin 2\phi=0$.
+This condition is satisfied in $[0,\pi/2]$, for $\phi=0$ or $\phi=\pi/2$.
+Consequently the Hamiltonian matrices $\bb_A= \JJ^T \bS_c$ and $\bb_B= \JJ \bS_c$ are block diagonal matrices corresponding to the matrices of the symplectic Euler schemes $A$ and $B$ (see Figure \ref{fig:circle}), we have proven the following: \begin{theorem} The family of Liouvillian forms $\theta_\phi$ from Lemma \ref{prop:euler} renders the generalized implicit Euler method, symplectic if and only if $\phi=0$ or $\phi=\pi/2$, equivalently if and only if it is one of the symplectic Euler schemes: A or B. \end{theorem}

-We constructed a family of implicit maps which intersects the space of symplectic maps in two points.
-The projection of this family in the configuration space $(q,Q)$ is given in Figure \ref{fig:circle}.